 The body needs oxygen to produce energy.
 In the lungs, oxygen leaves the air and enters our blood.
 The oxygen is then delivered to the whole body by the blood.
 The production of energy creates carbon dioxide which is removed from the blood in the lungs.

-The lungs are made up of thousands of small air filled spaces.
-These air filled spaces are lined by a single layer of small flat cells called pneumocytes.
-The tissue just below the pneumocytes is called stroma.
+The lungs are made up of thousands of small air-filled spaces.
+These air-filled spaces are lined by a single layer of small flat cells called pneumocytes.
+The tissue just below the pneumocytes is called the stroma.

-In many cases, this tumour starts from a pre-cancerous disease called atypical adenomatous hyperplasia.
+In many cases, adenocarcinoma starts from a pre-cancerous disease called atypical adenomatous hyperplasia (AAH).
 The cells in atypical adenomatous hyperplasia look abnormal but they are not yet cancer cells.

-Over time, atypical adenomatous hyperplasia can turn into a more serious condition called adenocarcinoma in situ.
-This condition is considered a non-invasive type of cancer because the abnormal cells are only seen on inner surface of the air spaces and the growth is less than 3 centimeters in size.
+Over time, AAH can turn into a more serious condition called adenocarcinoma in situ (AIS).
+This condition is considered a non-invasive type of lung cancer because the abnormal cells are only seen on the inner surface of the air spaces and the growth is less than 3 centimetres in size.

-The diagnosis of adenocarcinoma is usually made after a small sample of tissue is removed in a procedure called a biopsy or a fine needle aspiration (FNA).
+The diagnosis of adenocarcinoma in the lung is usually made after a small sample of tissue is removed in a procedure called a biopsy or a fine needle aspiration (FNA).
 Surgery may then be performed to remove the entire tumour.